Varroa mite

 • nest or hive of bees

-• a person or their personal protective equipment (e.g. bee hats, veils, suits, jackets).
+• person (especially in their hair) or their personal protective equipment (e.g. bee hats, veils, suits, jackets).

 Affected animals